Knigthmere/TreeFelling/README.md

 2. Manual install

 If you want a detailed description on how to install a mod for Minecraft, you can simply google it or find a video on YouTube.
 There are tons of guides on how to do this for any mod.
 Just remember that this is a **Forge** mod, not **Fabric** (the installation guide on the latter is somewhat different).

+## Test it out!
+After cloning this repository you are able to test it out in developer environment by running one of the gradle run functions.
+I recommend running the one named Tree [runClient].
+If you are not familiar with gradle or minecraft modding, you should probably follow a set-up beginner tutorial on Forge modding and gradle before doing this.